Dana Jacobson: Early life and career

 Jacobson was born and raised in the suburbs of Detroit, Michigan, in a Jewish family and attended Andover High School in Bloomfield Hills, Michigan.
 Subsequently, she attended and graduated from Valley High School in West Des Moines, Iowa, in 1989.
 Jacobson graduated from the University of Michigan in 1993 with a Bachelor of Arts in English and communications and was a member of the Pi Beta Phi sorority.
 In October 2018, Jacobson was honored by the Michigan Jewish Sports Foundation as one of their Hall of Fame inductees.

 Controversy

-At a private roast for co-workers Mike Greenberg and Mike Golic in January 2008, Jacobson, who is Jewish, cursed the University of Notre Dame's Touchdown Jesus.
+At what was a private roast for her co-workers Mike Greenberg and Mike Golic in January 2008, Jacobson, who is Jewish, cursed the University of Notre Dame's Touchdown Jesus.
 Jacobson and ESPN both released a statement apologizing to those offended by the roast comments.